flibustier/blockathon2018.github.io/README.md

 1. Before the event, through bettercodehub@sig.eu

-2. During the event on [Slack](https://beyondbankinghack.slack.com/) @zlubsen @ravish or Martin Boerman with questions about Better Code Hub.
+2. During the event on [Slack](https://beyondbankinghack.slack.com/) @zlubsen @ravish or @martinboerman with questions about Better Code Hub.

 3. The guidelines are described in full in [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049555.do) (get your free copy during the event)